Salvador Puig Antich: Legacy

 Some Catalans interpreted Puig Antich's execution as symbolic retaliation for the region's fight for autonomy, which led to public demonstrations.
 As one of the last convicted revolutionaries executed by Franco, Puig Antich became a household name in Barcelona.
 The Internationalist Revolutionary Action Groups (GARI) formed to avenge his death.

 Several years after his 1974 execution, the Catalan performance group Els Joglars performed La torna, a 1977 satire against torture based on the execution of Puig Antich and Heinz Ches.
 Even though Francoist Spain had ended, along with its censorship laws, members of Els Joglars were jailed or forced into exile.
 Spanish theater groups protested across Spain.
 Catalan painters Joan Miró and Antoni Tàpies both alluded to Puig Antich's execution in their mid-1970s work.
 Miró's The Hope of a Condemned Man triptych features a line that "sighs and falls with faltering resignation" and flicked paint.
 Tàpies's Assassins lithograph series, presented at the Parisian Galerie Maeght, too was inspired by Puig Antich's execution and Spanish politics.
 The 2006 film Salvador depicts Puig Antich's time spent on death row.

 An effort by family members and outside groups to review Puig Antich's case was rejected by the Spanish Supreme Court in 2007, but an Argentinian judge adopted the case along with several others under universal jurisdiction in 2013.
-In February 2025, the Ministry of Territorial Policy and Democratic Memory under Ángel Víctor Torres declared the trial of Puig Antich to have been "illegal" and formally nullified his death sentence.
+In February 2025, the Ministry of Territorial Policy and Democratic Memory under Ángel Víctor Torres declared the trial of Puig Antich to have been "illegal and illegitimate" and motivated by "political, ideological, conscience, or religious belief reasons, convictions or sanctions of a personal nature," and formally certified the nullification of his death sentence.
+Earlier, on 16 October 2024, Torres conducted a ceremony wherein he presented Puig Antich's surviving sisters with a certificate calling for "recognition and reparation" of Puig Antich's status as "a victim of the Francoist regime," and the Spanish government overturned Puig Antich's death sentence.
+In his statement at the ceremony, Torres acknowledged that the overturned death sentence was a gesture of "reparation, justice, and truth," and said, "Salvador was a victim and so was his family.
+This gesture puts things in the right place.
+Wherever he is, he will know that today, in a certain way, justice has been done."
+The gestures nullifying Puig Antich's death sentence did not mention his terrorism charges, the death of the police officer, or the judicial process leading to his execution; additionally, the document delivered to Puig Antich's sisters in October 2024 featured several errors, whereas the document filed in February 2025 to formally nullify Puig Antich's death sentence rectified the irregularities.

 Puig Antich is interred in the Montjuïc Cemetery in Barcelona.